Send an Enquiry

 Key Features of LLPs

-• Designated Partners: At least two individuals must be designated partners, with one residing in India.
+• Designated Partners: At least two people must be named designated partners, with one of them living in India.

 Benefits of LLPs

-• Tax Benefits: Can be more tax-efficient than corporations.
+• Tax Benefits: Tax-saving opportunities may be greater for partnerships than for corporations.

 Structure of an LLP